Find Affordable College Courses

 Clemson, SC

 You’ll be in good company if you decide to attend Clemson University.
 It ranked #3 on our 2023 Most Popular Anthropology Bachelor’s Degree Schools in South Carolina list.
-Clemson is a fairly large public school located in the large suburb of Clemson.
+Clemson is a very large public school located in the large suburb of Clemson.

 Of the 13 students majoring in anthropology at Clemson, 31% are male and 69% are female.